Scotiabank Passport® Visa Infinite* Card Review

 While it may not seem like much, for business travellers or passionate wayfarers like myself, forex fees can be a significant expense.
 Just imagine adding an additional 2.5% to every single hotel stay, meal, attraction and souvenir you charge on your credit card outside of Canada.
 Even if you take just one international vacation a year, FX fees can amount to hundreds of dollars, especially if you have a large family.

-That’s why the arrival of Scotiabank’s Passport Visa Infinite card is such big news.
-Though using a credit card with no foreign transactions fees is one of the easiest ways to cut down on travel expenses, not many Canadian cards offer this perk.
+That’s why the arrival of the Scotiabank Passport® Visa Infinite* Card is such big news.
+Though using a credit card with no foreign transaction fees is one of the easiest ways to cut down on travel expenses, not many Canadian cards offer this perk.
 In fact, you can count the number of Canadian cards with no foreign transaction fees on one hand.
-Scotiabank’s Passport finally gives consumers’ another appealing travel reward card option (and—dare we hope–may even signify the start of more credit card competition in the no FX charge field).
+The Scotiabank Passport® Visa Infinite* Card finally gives consumers another appealing travel reward card option (and—dare we hope–may even signify the start of more credit card competition in the no FX charge field).

 Basic Rewards Structure